Cryptolyfe/Language-Detection/README.md

 <br>

-This will launch a local deloyment of the lamguage detetction app...
+This will launch a local deloyment of the language detetction app...

 <br>
 <br>